Damai Entertainment Holdings: History

-In 2016, Alibaba Group partnered with Steven Spielberg’s Amblin Partners, an American film production company.
+In 2016, Alibaba Group partnered with Steven Spielberg's Amblin Partners, an American film production company.

-The partnership drew international attention, with Hollywood’s highest-grossing director and one of the most active Chinese film studios coming together for production, distribution and financing.
+The partnership drew international attention, with Hollywood's highest-grossing director and one of the most active Chinese film studios coming together for production, distribution and financing.

-In 2019, Alibaba Pictures financed 23 films, “ accounting for one-fifth of China's total box office,” according to Alizila, an Alibaba news outlet.
+In 2019, Alibaba Pictures financed 23 films, "accounting for one-fifth of China's total box office," according to Alizila, an Alibaba news outlet.

-At a briefing regarding the partnership in Beijing, Spielberg was quoted by Reuters as saying, “Some of the stories I’m hoping Jack and I can tell in this new partnership between Amblin Partners and Alibaba Pictures will be able to bring Chinese-themed stories to the American audience, and we can do co-productions between our company and your company…”
+At a briefing regarding the partnership in Beijing, Spielberg was quoted by Reuters as saying, "Some of the stories I'm hoping Jack and I can tell in this new partnership between Amblin Partners and Alibaba Pictures will be able to bring Chinese-themed stories to the American audience, and we can do co-productions between our company and your company…"

-Alibaba Pictures partnered with California-based STX, an American entertainment company, to bring “Peppa Celebrates Chinese New Year” to American silver screens in 2019.
+Alibaba Pictures partnered with California-based STX, an American entertainment company, to bring "Peppa Celebrates Chinese New Year" to American silver screens in 2019.

 After a substantial show of interest in the film on social media by Mandarin-speaking audiences STX and Alibaba partnered together for a U.S. release, with the goal of audiences being able to see the film in the United States while it was still in theaters in China according to STXfilms chairman Adam Fogelson in Yahoo Finance.

-“The increasing appreciation for and interest in Chinese culture, the fact that the story of a family dynamic during the holiday, and the entry point of Peppa, which most American audiences are familiar with, creates a dynamic where there certainly could be — not on the Marvel level of course — broad interest,” said Fogelson, “…Our first goal was to make sure that Mandarin speakers in the U.S. would have access to the film while the movie was playing in China.”
+"The increasing appreciation for and interest in Chinese culture, the fact that the story of a family dynamic during the holiday, and the entry point of Peppa, which most American audiences are familiar with, creates a dynamic where there certainly could be — not on the Marvel level of course — broad interest," said Fogelson, "…Our first goal was to make sure that Mandarin speakers in the U.S. would have access to the film while the movie was playing in China."

-In March 2024, Alibaba Group announced a HK$5 billion (USD 640 million) investment over five years to boost Hong Kong's entertainment industry, investing in Hong Kong-made TV dramas, movies, performances and cultivation of young talents.
+In March 2024, Alibaba Group announced a HK$5 billion (US$640 million) investment over five years to boost Hong Kong's entertainment industry, investing in Hong Kong-made TV dramas, movies, performances and cultivation of young talents.
 The company also announced Alibaba Pictures will establish its second headquarters in Hong Kong.

+In June 2025, Alibaba Pictures Group officially changed its name to Damai Entertainment Holdings Limited.
+Its business has expanded from film to a diversified ecosystem including performances, IP commercial derivatives, TV series, artist management, and ticketing platforms.